 Are VBACs safe?
 Yes!
 Can you have a safe and successful VBAC with a previous diagnosis of a small pelvis or large baby?
 Yes!

-We are hearing stories of more and more women being told that the reason for their primary C-section is because their pelvis is too small or, their baby is too big.
+We are hearing VBAC birth stories of more and more women being told that the reason for their primary C-section is because their pelvis is too small, or their baby is too big.

 What is CPD?

-A pelvis too small for baby is actually incredibly rare and very hard to diagnose.
-It is very discouraging for women and more often than not, leads to a woman having repeat c-sections for the rest of her babies without even being given a chance at a vaginal birth.
+A pelvis too small for a baby is actually incredibly rare and very hard to diagnose.
+It is very discouraging for women and more often than not, leads to a woman having repeat c-sections for the rest of her babies without even being given a chance at vaginal birth.

 The pelvis is able to mold during labor and, when laboring on positions other than your back, can expand by up to 30%!